britsja/ci-project1/README.md

-    Google searched for guitar image with reuse rights and found: https://pixabay.com/en/guitar-music-rock-2024189/ Also from the same search result: https://commons.wikimedia.org/wiki/File:Gibson_ES-175.png
+    Google searched for guitar image with reuse rights and found: https://pixabay.com/en/guitar-music-rock-2024189/ Also from the same search result: https://commons.wikimedia.org/wiki/File:Gibson_ES-175.png Found Gigs section background at: https://commons.wikimedia.org/wiki/File:The_Monkees.jpg

+    VIDEO - using embeds from Youtube directly

 # TO DO SECTION